QiansiqiHu/DOT-server/README.md

 pip show package-name
 # Should show path in your conda environment: /mnt/disk5/home/username/.conda/envs/myenv/...

-# Add your environment as a Jupyter kernel
+# Add your environment as a Jupyter kernel (run this command in base env)
 python -m ipykernel install --user --name myenv --display-name "Python (myenv)"
 ```